migupl/drop-photo-get-exif-data/README.md

 Web Component allows the following attributes:
 - *drag-area-background*: the background color of the drag area when dragging files.
 Default, '#E8E8E8'.
 - *drag-text*: the text for dragging files.
-Default, 'Drag files here or'.
+Default, '*Drag files here or*'.
 - *drop-text*: the text for dropping files.
-Default, 'Drop files here'.
+Default, '*Drop files here*'.
+- *error-text*: the text for the error message.
+Default, '*Sorry, something went wrong.
+Please try again.*'.
 - *upload-text*: the text for uploading files.
-Default, 'upload files'.
+Default, '*upload files*'.

 The text in the drag area is composed of *drag-text* plus *upload-text*.